zenangst/Zcode/README.md

 ### How it works

-It's simple, it just check if the Xcode process is running, if so; then activate the application.
-If Xcode isn't running, then launch it via the terminal workaround.
+It's simple, it just checks if the Xcode process is running, if so; then it activates the application.
+However, if Xcode isn't running, then it launches Xcode via the terminal workaround.

 ### Install